vyigity/ProjectBaseCore/README.md

 # ProjectBaseCore

-ProjectBase (PB) is a Utility and Data Access library.
-PB designed with a database independent interface oriented approach to ensure extentibility and reliablity.
-PB's codes can be changed or manipulated easily.
+ProjectBaseCore (PBCore) is a Utility and Data Access library.
+PBCore designed with a database independent interface oriented approach to ensure extentibility and reliablity.
+PBCore's codes can be changed or manipulated easily.

-PB has 3 type of data access:
+PBCore has 3 type of data access:

-* Automatic Connection Management: Using single connection object and while executing a command, connection is opened and closed automatically.
+* Automatic Connection Management: Uses single connection object and while executing a command, connection is opened and closed automatically.
-* Manuel Connection Management: Using single connection object and connection is opened and closed by developer manually.
+* Manuel Connection Management: Uses single connection object and connection is opened and closed by developer manually.
-* Transaction Mode: PB supports PL/SQL type code writing of transactional processes.
-PB creates transactions and manages them automatically.
+* Transaction Mode: PBCore supports PL/SQL type code writing of transactional processes.
+PBCore creates transactions and manages them automatically.

-PB currently supports Oracle (Managed Provider), SQL Server databases and OleDb.
-PB supports MySql provider with v2.0.0 and PostgreSQL with v3.0.0.
+PBCore currently supports Oracle (Managed Provider), SQL Server, OleDb, MySql and PostgreSQL.

-PB supports asynchronous programming.
+PBCore supports asynchronous programming.

-Also PB supports low level object mapping features.
+Also PBCore supports low level object mapping features.

 If you use appsetting.json file, file must include following sections: